Are you considering adding a splash of color and life to your aquarium with a Halfmoon Betta fish but are unsure about its care needs?

 Halfmoon Betta Fish Care: What To Feed

 Halfmoon Bettas are inherently carnivorous.
-To meet their nutritional demands, provide them with a protein-rich diet.
+To meet their nutritional demands, provide betta food with protein-rich diet.
 This can include choices like bloodworms, dried shrimp, mosquito larvae, and live brine shrimp.
 Additionally, consider giving them a cooked and peeled green pea once a week; it’s beneficial for digestion.

 While not directly related to feeding, the cleanliness of the tank has indirect effects on your Betta’s overall health.
 A well-maintained tank prevents harmful organisms and algae from flourishing, ensuring that your Betta’s environment remains conducive to its health.